gitmehedi/kubernetes/kubernetes/pages/chapter-3-cluster-11.md

    #### Terminology:
    In operating system upgrade some terms are very important

-   1. **Drain:** When a node drain, Pod are terminated form the node and Pod are recreated on another node where requirement match.
+   1. **Drain:** When a node drain, Pod are terminated from the node and it can recreate on another node where requirement match.
-    Also node marked as unscheduled, meaning no Pod can be schedule on this node until you specify Scheduled or uncordon.
+    Also node marked as unscheduled, meaning no Pod can be schedule on this node until you specify schedulable or uncordon.
-    Using it Pod can safe on other node.
+    Drain is the safe way to schedule Pod in another node.
    2. **Cordon:** Marked node as unschedulable.
    3. **Uncordon:** Marked node as schedulable so that Pod can schedule on this node.